hpennington/bluebox/README.md

 # Bluebox
-A customizable stombox with bluetooth connection.
+A customizable stompbox with bluetooth connection.

 ## Circuits
 The circuits files included with the "asc" extension can be opened with LTSpice.

 ## Utils
-There is a python script to construct a WAV audio file from a list of data
+There is a python script to construct a WAV audio file from a file of text data.

 ## Firmware
 Firmware is currently an Arduino ino file.
 This will be updated to be AVR native and written in C.